danieldriver/danieldriver.github.io/_pages/bsc.md

 This work advanced through several stages.

 1. It started as a PhD thesis with a different title, defended in October 2008.
 The final submission is superseded but available from the University of St Andrews [research repository](http://hdl.handle.net/10023/754).
-2. The [Mohr Siebeck edition][FAT2] took a new title, in part to reflect the revisions and new outline that developed in response to questions raised by examiners and editors.
+2. The [Mohr Siebeck edition][FAT2] got a new title, in part to reflect the revisions that were pursued in response to questions from examiners and editors, and to the review of some new material.
 3. [Baker Academic][Baker] commissioned a translation of all the German cited in the book, and published it in an [expanded North American edition][Baker].
 4. A recapitulation of one of the work's main findings, drawn from chapter one of the book, appears in [SBL's 2013 *Gedenkschrift*](http://www.sbl-site.org/assets/pdfs/pubs/061125P-front.pdf).
 You can [download it here](/assets/pdf/publications/Driver_2013.pdf).